Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 After you have dug up your bulbs, you can carefully break off the offsets and plant them in their own holes with the pointed end slightly above the soil.
 Replace the parent bulbs in their original holes making sure that the pointed ends are above the soil.
 The offsets need time to grow to a size large enough to support flowers, about 2 years.

 Don’t be tempted to plant them in a nursery bed until they are large enough to flower with the intention of transplanting them into your flower beds.
 Resurrection lilies do not like to be disturbed.
 In fact, the parent bulbs from which you removed the offsets may not bloom the following year because you dug them up and replanted them when you divided them.
+You might want to dig up and divide only a few bulbs each year so that you will have flowers from the undisturbed bulbs each year.

 © 2020 Caren White